SoftwareONE-SAP/centiq-filters/README.md

 # Meteor Filters

-**WARNING** - This is a very new library and is currently in heavily active development and its API will definitely change in various backwards incompatible ways.
-I will remove this warning when it stabilises.
-Use at your own risk.

 We need a way to let a user specify the content of a Mongo query, for filtering purposes.
 For example, when displaying a list of products to a user, they might want to filter by price and when the product was added:

 ```javascript